whoiswillma/nlp-experiments/README.md

   - Even though there is close collaboration, it's still a good idea to branch and PR because
       - It let's you document the changes you made e.g. for weekly reports
       - Batch all your changes into one place for others to see
+  - `util.py` contains code for loading indicators, logging, and checkpointing